Skip to Content

 A can of chickpeas in the U.S. is about 15 ounces, or roughly 1 1/2 cups.

-Thanks so much Kilian, we are so happy you love it!
+Thanks Liz!
+We are so happy you loved it!